 Cloud Data Fusion that supports ETL and ELT pipeline deployment.

 Google Data Fusion has several features that make it an effective GCP ETL tool.
-It has:

 - An open-source core that makes it easily portable, so you can use it to connect with data sources and destinations outside of the Google ecosystem.